JSBundling provides a flexible way of using different Javascript bundlers like esbuild, rollup.js or Webpack.

 Or, in Rails 7+,

-we can preconfigure our new application to use a specific bundler with rails new myapp -j [esbuild|rollup|webpack]
+we can preconfigure our new application to use a specific bundler with rails new myapp -j [esbuild|rollup|webpack].

-The installer creates an app/assets/build
+The installer creates an app/assets/build directory,

 appends that directory to the asset pipeline manifest at

-and .gitignore
+app/assets/config/manifest.js and .gitignore it.

-command inserts a javascript_include_tag tag
+The jsbundling:install command inserts a javascript_include_tag tag

-in our application.html.erb
+in our application.html.erb file.

 This tag will include the new javascript entrypoint javascript/application.js